sunzidulislam/task/README.md

    php artisan key:generate
    ```

-5. Set your database credentials in `.env`, then run migrations (if needed):
+5. Configure your database settings in `.env`, then (if needed) run:

    ```bash
    php artisan migrate
    ```

-6. Serve the Laravel backend:
+6. Start the Laravel development server:

    ```bash
    php artisan serve
    ```

-7. Laravel will be served on:
+7. Your Laravel API should now be accessible at:

    ```
    http://127.0.0.1:8000